NYUJRA/AppSec3/README.md

 each other as needed.

 However, upon further inspection we can see that they didn't quite do things right.
-They attempted to do Django migrations and database seeding using methods that don't really work, they only create one replica of each pod, and there are passwords floating around all over the place.
-In addition, your company must comply with various cybersecurity standards and frameworks and must attest that the application is secure against a set of security benchmarks.
+Your company must comply with various cybersecurity standards and frameworks and must attest that the application is secure against a set of security benchmarks.
 It seems that the contractor may have failed to meet all the regulatory requirements.
 All-in-all, it's a mess.

-It looks like the job to fix this falls to you.
-Luckily Adrian Abdala (AA) has read through the files already and pointed out some of the things that are going wrong, and provided a list of things for you to fix.
-Before you can work on that, though, let's get your environment set up.

-Just a disclaimer, in case it needs to be said again:
-Like with all Shoddycorp's Cut-Rate Contracting deliverables, this is not code you would like to mimic in any way.

 ## Frequently Asked Questions